vuelidate/vuelidate/packages/docs/src/guide.md

 # Guide

 ## Basics
-As we mentioned in the [getting started quick guide](/#getting-started-2), validation rules are defined inside the object returned by the `validations` method.
+As we mentioned in the [getting started guide](/#getting-started-2), validation rules are defined inside the object returned by the `validations` method.
 We will refer to those as just _validations_ from now on.

 You can access the component's instance and it's properties via `this` when writing more complicated validation rules.